 In July 2008, former Texas A&M University President Elsa Murano approved a name change from Gender Issues Education Center (GIEC) to Gay Lesbian Bisexual and Transgender (GLBT) Resource Center based upon a yearlong study including focus groups as well as input from faculty, staff and students.

 The center changed names once more in the Spring of 2020 with the relocation to the new Student Services Building located in the heart of campus and is now more accessible to students than ever.
 The new center was renamed to the now current “LGBTQ+ Pride Center” in order to reflect the community more collectively and to stay current with the most inclusive terminology.
-The center remains administratively aligned with the Offices of the Dean of Student Life in the Division of Student Affairs.
+The center remains administratively aligned with Student Life in the Division of Student Affairs.

 The LGBTQ+ Pride Center is a resource and referral center dedicated to providing a safe and affirming location on campus for all students regardless of sexual orientation and gender identity or expression.
 The Center maintains an extensive library of books, periodicals, and media utilized by Aggies conducting research in the fields of sexuality and gender studies.
 The Center is responsible for multiple annual campus-wide educational programs/events including Coming Out Week, LGBT Awareness Week, LGBT Health Week, and Transgender Day of Remembrance.
 The Center also advises and partners with Texas A&M University Administrators on issues impacting the LGBTQ+ community.